 Activities for all at Hatfield Forest

 Explore the best surviving example in Britain of an almost complete medieval Royal hunting forest.
-The forest trails are ideal for walking, running, cycling or riding.
+The forest trails are ideal for walking, running, cycling or riding, best enjoyed in summer.
 Try the lake for boating or fishing.

 The Forest is an ideal place for a quiet stroll away from the main lakeside area.
 Wander along the main plains or head off into the trees and explore the rides.